git repository - get label from a specified branch

 Also created issue #266 -> Change inner Workflow of CCNet to support such scenarios

-RE: git repository - get label from a specified branch - Added by Emanuel Wlaschitz almost 4 years ago
+RE: git repository - get label from a specified branch - Added by Emanuel Wlaschitz about 4 years ago

 According to git blame, the build order described in issue #266 (create label -> run prebuild -> update source) is from around 2006.
 Does anyone know by chance why this order was chosen by then?

 I can't think of anything a prebuild could/would do before updating the source.
 Infact, some things that should happen before our actual build are placed in the build section, just before the actual msbuild block (because the prebuild is run before the update, causing changes from prebuild such as copying of prerequisite libraries to end up as pointless action reverted by the subsequent VCS update).

 As far as I can see, that would be the only reason why the label is generated first; because the prebuild may fail.
 And if it weren't for the prebuild, I'd simply go and move things around to go

 1. update source